Compassionate Home Health and Hospice Care

 5. Hospice can still promote feeling whole in body, mind and spirit.

-Each patient and his or her caregivers receive individualized care that meets their unique physical, emotional and spiritually.
+Each patient and his or her caregiver receive individualized care that meets their unique physical, emotional and spiritual needs.
 Hospice care focuses on caring, not curing, and neither hastens nor prolongs the dying process.

 6. You still have an active voice in hospice care.